Shubham6541/Wallet-Service/README.md

     - Using logback for logging
     - logging configuration using yml and xml files
     - logstash friendly logging for feeding data into elk
+- Logging
+    - Using logback for logging
+    - logging configuration using yml and xml files
+    - logstash friendly logging for feeding data into elk
+- Cross Origins
+    - Allowing Cross origin requests